Contact

 Matt joined the School of Health Sciences in June 2021, after previous roles at Nottingham Trent University (Division of Psychology), University of Nottingham (School of Community Health Sciences, and School of Medicine) and local NHS services.

-Matt provides teaching, tutorial support and research supervision, working with students and colleagues involved in the Health Sciences Foundation programme, undergraduate and postgraduate mental health nursing courses, and the MSc / PgDip in Cognitive Behavioural Psychotherapy (CBT).
-Matt is also a Schwartz round facilitator working with colleagues in the School of Health Sciences and across the faculty of Medicine and Heath Sciences with the Centre for Interprofessional Learning and Education
+Matt provides teaching, tutorial support and research supervision, working with students and colleagues involved in the MSc / PgDip in Cognitive Behavioural Psychotherapy (CBT), the Health Sciences Foundation programme, and other post qualification and pre-registration courses within the School of Health Sciences.
+Matt is also a Schwartz Rounds facilitator working with colleagues in the School of Health Sciences and across the faculty of Medicine and Heath Sciences with the Centre for Interprofessional Learning and Education

 Matt currently maintains clinical practice as a psychological therapist working in a national primary care mental health service.
 Prior to this, Matt worked for over 20 years in NHS mental health services, including roles in primary care psychological therapies, psychosocial rehabilitation, continuing care, community forensic and specialist psychological trauma services.
-Matt worked for 12 years in an NHS primary care psychological therapies service (IAPT) providing formulation driven and manualised Cognitive Behavioural Therapy (CBT) to adult and older adult clients experiencing mild to moderate levels of psychological distress.
+Matt practiced as a Person-Centred Counsellor within Lincolnshire Partnerhsip Trust (primary care services), the Centre for Trauma, Resillience and Growth within Nottinghamshire Healthcare NHS Trust and with a specialist charity providing therapy to adult survivors of chiildhood sexual abuse.
+Matt also worked for 12 years in an NHS primary care psychological therapies service (IAPT) providing formulation driven and manualised Cognitive Behavioural Therapy (CBT) to adult and older adult clients experiencing mild to moderate levels of psychological distress.

 Matt has also worked in research roles: As a Clinical Studies Officer with the NIHR Mental Health Research Network, Matt assisted national and international research studies to gain ethical and research governance approvals, to recruit participants, and to disseminate results within NHS services.
-As a research associate with NIHR CLAHRC East Midlands, Matt worked on the Return to Work after Stroke study.
-He has also previously undertaken temporary research roles supporting the Cochrane Schizophrenia, and Forensic mental health research groups, within the Division of Psychiatry.
+As a research associate with NIHR CLAHRC East Midlands, Matt worked on the Return to Work after Stroke study developing the evidence base for OT led vocational rehabilitation.
+Matt has also previously undertaken temporary research roles supporting data analyses with the Cochrane Schizophrenia, and Forensic Mental Health research groups, within the Division of Psychiatry, School of Medicine.

 In 2022, Matt completed his PhD.
-Matt's PhD research was funded by CLAHRC East Midlands and the East Midlands Patient Safety Collaborative; to design an electronic Clinical Decision Support System (CDSS), to aid General Practitioner (GP) decision-making during primary care consultations with people presenting with potential risk of suicide.
-The research employed a mixed-methods design guided by the underlying meta-theory of applied critical realism.
+Matt's PhD research was funded by NIHR CLAHRC East Midlands and the East Midlands Patient Safety Collaborative to design an electronic Clinical Decision Support System (CDSS), to aid General Practitioner (GP) decision-making during primary care consultations with people presenting with potential risk of suicide.
+The research employed a mixed-methods design guided by the underlying meta-theory of applied Critical Realism.
 Empirical studies undertaken within the thesis included interviews with GPs, facilitation of lived experience consultation groups, a group consensus exercise and usability testing of the prototype CDSS.

 Teaching Summary